Bahrain: Antiquity

-Map showing the locations of the ancient burial mounds.
+A map showing the locations of Bahrain's ancient burial mounds.
 There are an estimated 350,000 burial mounds.

 The name Tylos is thought to be a Hellenisation of the Semitic Tilmun (from Dilmun).
 The term Tylos was commonly used for the islands until Ptolemy's Geographia when the inhabitants are referred to as Thilouanoi.
 Some place names in Bahrain go back to the Tylos era; for instance the name of Arad, a residential suburb of Muharraq, is believed to originate from "Arados", the ancient Greek name for Muharraq.

 In the 3rd century, Ardashir I, the first ruler of the Sassanid dynasty, marched on Oman and Bahrain, where he defeated Sanatruq the ruler of Bahrain.

-Bahrain was the site of worship of an ox deity called Awal (اوال) Worshipers built a large statue to Awal in Muharraq, although it has now been lost.
+Bahrain was the site of worship of an ox deity called Awal (اوال).
+Worshipers built a large statue to Awal in Muharraq, although it has now been lost.
 For many centuries after Tylos, Bahrain was known as Awal.
 By the 5th century, Bahrain became a centre for Nestorian Christianity, with the village Samahij as the seat of bishops.
 In 410, according to the Oriental Syriac Church synodal records, a bishop named Batai was excommunicated from the church in Bahrain.
 As a sect, the Nestorians were often persecuted as heretics by the Byzantine Empire, but Bahrain was outside the empire's control, offering some safety.
 The names of several Muharraq villages today reflect Bahrain's Christian legacy, with Al Dair meaning "the monastery".

 Bahrain's pre-Muslim population consisted of Christian Arabs (mostly Abd al-Qays), Persians (Zoroastrians), Jews, and Aramaic-speaking agriculturalists.
 According to Robert Bertram Serjeant, the Baharna may be the Arabised "descendants of converts from the original population of Christians (Aramaeans), Jews and Persians inhabiting the island and cultivated coastal provinces of Eastern Arabia at the time of the Muslim conquest".
 The sedentary people of pre-Muslim Bahrain were Aramaic speakers and to some degree Persian speakers, while Syriac functioned as a liturgical language.